The 12th-Century market town of Knaresborough is perched on the cliffs above the River Nidd in North Yorkshire.

 Mother Shipton’s Cave is situated next to the Petrifying Well, a unique geological phenomenon.
-Mother Shipton was a strange child born in 1488, in a cave on the banks of the River Nidd.
+Mother Shipton was a strange child born in 1488, in a cave on the River Nidd banks.
 As she grew older, her prophecies became known throughout England.

-Knaresborough Viaduct carries the Harrogate line over the River Nidd and is one of the region’s better known landmarks.
+Knaresborough Viaduct carries the Harrogate line over the River Nidd and is one of the region’s better-known landmarks.
 The line was built in 1848 and can be seen from the castle.
-Yorkshire-born writer, J B Priestley, was in admiration of how the river reflected the viaduct and said that it “added a double beauty to the scene“.
+Yorkshire-born writer, J B Priestley, admired how the river reflected the viaduct and said that it “added a double beauty to the scene.”

 St Robert's Cave

 This secluded cave and pilgrimage site was home to the well-known Saint Robert from c.
 1180 to 1218.
 Although never officially canonised, Robert is considered as one of the outstanding saints of the early thirteenth century.
 It is said that King John visited him here.

 Reading is a large historic town dating back from the 8th century in Berkshire, England.

 Carrickfergus sits on the north shore of Belfast Lough and is County Antrim’s oldest town

 Cardigan was developed around a Norman castle built in the late 11th century.

 Linlithgow in West Lothian was once home to one of the great royal courts of Europe

 Durham is a historic city, its Norman cathedral was a centre of pilgrimage.